Writing Effective Conclusions

 - Apologizing for your view by saying such things as "I may not be an expert" or "At least this is my opinion."

 - Attempting to make up for an incomplete structure.
-(If you say you will discuss four books, attempt a complete discussion of two books, do not try to cover the remaining texts in a concluding paragraph.
+(If you say you will discuss four books and only attempt a complete discussion of two books, do not try to cover the remaining texts in a concluding paragraph.
 In such a situation, it's best to limit your paper to topics you can realistically cover.)

 Conclude an essay with one or more of the following: